canonical/ubuntu-packaging-guide/docs/reference/launchpad-text-markup.rst

         .. image:: /images/reference/launchpad-comments/ProposeBranchForMerging.png
             :align: center
             :width: 100%
-            :alt: Screenshot of an example Launchpad Launchpad page.
+            :alt: Screenshot of an example Launchpad "Propose for merging" page where "You can write Launchpad text markup here." is written in the textarea input field "Description of the change".

         +++